o3de/o3de.org/content/docs/user-guide/components/reference/paintbrush/paintbrush.md

 Painting consists of moving the mouse in the viewport while holding down the left mouse button.
 A brush stroke begins once the left mouse button is pressed down and ends once the left mouse button is released.
 Undo/redo commands work on each brush stroke.

-A brush stroke consists of a series of overlapping circles with constant spacing that are applied as the mouse moves.
+A brush stroke consists of a series of overlapping circles applied with constant spacing as the mouse moves.
 The Paint Brush Settings control the color, opacity, size, and spacing of the circles.

 ![Example brush stroke.](/images/user-guide/components/reference/paintbrush/paintbrush-brush-stroke.png)